FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/safety.rst

 Power detection (Only used in QNX systems)
 ---------------------------------------------

-Click "Initial - Safety" in the menu bar, and then click the "Power detection" submenu to enter the configuration interface.
+Click "Initial" -> "Safety" in the menu bar, and then click the "Power detection" submenu to enter the configuration interface.

 When acting directly on the current loop of the robot (only with the command servoJT), it is used to limit the work done by the robot.
 When it is detected that the integral of the robot speed and torque exceeds the limit, power protection is performed.